 4. Posner, Donald (1972) “The True Path of Fragonard’s ‘Progress of Love’.”
 Burlington Magazine.

 The above-mentioned books are from my personal collection.
 Some are over a hundred years old and have brittle pages which fray at the seams when held between my fingers.
-Their faded color and old book scent inspire within me feelings of wonder.
+Their faded color and old book scent ignite within me feelings of wonder.
 With great pleasure I return to these pages, sometimes for research, and other times to time travel.